MetallicGoat/personal-portfolio/blogs/perpetual-motion.md

 The company is almost entirely managed by only three people on the day-to-day over the summer.
-Dave, the owner of the company, a marketing co-op student, and a software developer co-op student (me as of writing).
+Dave, the owner of the company, a marketing co-op student, and a software developer co-op student (me as of this writing).
 That's right, three people managing over 580 teams across 8 different sports over the summer, and just one person from fall through spring.
 How do we do this?
 Largely in part by proprietary software built entirely by past and present University of Guelph software engineering and computer science co-op students.